Table of Contents

 The best treatment modality is not without complications.
-Hence, a multidisciplinary dedicated team comprising of pediatricians, surgeons and endocrinologists is vital to the management of Cushing’s syndrome in the pediatric population.
+Therefore, a multidisciplinary dedicated team comprising pediatricians, surgeons, and endocrinologists is vital to the management of Cushing’s syndrome in the pediatric population.

 Prognosis of Cushing’s Syndrome in Children

 - Untreated cases of Cushing’s syndrome have a survival rate of 50% at 5 years.

-- With therapy for cortisol normalization, mortality rate is the same as the general population.
+- With therapy for cortisol normalization, the mortality rate is the same as the general population.

 - Outcomes of surgery depend on the size of the tumor.

 Secondary to chronic sustained abnormal exposure to increased glucocorticoids, Cushing’s syndrome in the pediatric population is a rare diagnosis.
 The most common etiology is Cushing’s disease secondary to an ACTH-secreting adenoma.

 Children are not little people.
 The issues encountered in handling pediatric Cushing’s syndrome are quite specific and need a dedicated multidisciplinary team for optimal work-up, management, and follow-up.

 Cushing’s syndrome is the ultimate culmination of the aberrant HPA axis and the loss of normal negative feedback.

-The patients with Cushing’s syndrome can be classified based on etiology or based on the stratification of etiology as per the age of the patient.
+Patients with Cushing’s syndrome can be classified based on etiology or based on the stratification of etiology according to the patient’s age.

-A few syndromic diseases associated with pediatric Cushing’s syndrome are McCune-Albright syndrome and primary pigmented adrenocortical disease (PPNAD).
+A few syndromic diseases associated with pediatric Cushing’s syndrome are McCune-Albright syndrome and PPNAD.
 Cushing’s syndrome is the most common manifestation of Carney’s complex in the pediatric population.
 The latter includes cardiac myxomas, lentigines, and complex endocrine and non-endocrine tumors.